Lean and Agile webinar

 Q: Were the screenshots of the Kanban boards showing software that you provide?
 Are there any Kanban board Apps?
 Presumably as Gantt charts become more Agile, i.e incorporating Kanban views on the tasks - that is geting into quite expensive software?
 I'm a one man band looking for good software…

 A: Our solution called ToDo offers a way to manage a project through Kanban boards.
-This can be a free service, please visit the site for more information.
+This can be a free service.

 Q: Inability to embrace failure is why an organisation is not Agile - it wants the benefits but is not prepared for the political cost.
 So, any suggestions to get stakeholders/ political influencers away from win-lose mentality?